Promoting British Values at Mengham Junior School

 The Rule of Law

-Pupils are taught from their first day at MJS about what is expected of them as pupils in the school via the Behaviour for Learning policy and the ASPIRE code.
-The children shape the roles and responsibilities they have around the school and apply for positions of responsibility in the school ranging from Buddies and classroom monitors to House Captains.
+Pupils are taught from their first day at Mengham Junior School about what is expected of them as pupils in the school through the Behaviour for Learning policy.
+The children shape the roles and responsibilities they have around the school and apply for positions of responsibility in the school.
+These range from classroom monitors to school learning council members and House Captains.

-At MJS children are encouraged to make choices and take risks in a safe and supportive environment.
+At Mengham Junior School children are encouraged to make choices and take risks in a safe and supportive environment.
 Pupils are encouraged to persevere and be resilient with their attitude towards learning.

 We help children assess risk, for example writing a risk assessment for the amphitheater in the school grounds, and involve them in making decisions about school trips.